chaynHQ/ai-letter-automated/README.md

-# AI Complaint Tool
+# AI Advocacy Tool

-A Next.js application for handling complaints using AI, built with Vercel AI SDK and Langtail.
+A Next.js application for advocating for yourself using AI, built with Vercel AI SDK and Langtail.
+This project was created in collaboration with 42 London and is a proof of concept.
 ## Prerequisites

 - Node.js (version 16 or higher)